aspose-total/Aspose.Total-Products/total/en/java/conversion/ps-to-svgz/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PS to SVGZ via Java" h2="Export PS file to SVGZ within any within any Java J2SE, J2EE, J2ME applications without using Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can convert ps file to SVGZ image in Java in two simple steps.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/), you can export PS to JPEG.
-After that, by using [Aspose.Imaging for Java](https://products.aspose.com/imaging/java/) Image Processing API, you can render JPEG to SVGZ.
-Both APIs come under the [Aspose.Total for Java](https://products.aspose.com/total/java/) package.
+Converting a PS file to SVGZ image in Java is a simple two-step process.
+The first step is to use the Aspose.PDF for Java API to export the PS file to JPEG.
+Aspose.PDF for Java is part of the Aspose.Total for Java package, which is a suite of APIs that provides a comprehensive set of features for manipulating and converting various file formats.

+Once the PS file has been converted to JPEG, the second step is to use the Aspose.Imaging for Java API to render the JPEG to SVGZ.
+Aspose.Imaging for Java is an image processing API that provides a wide range of features for manipulating and converting images.
+It supports a variety of image formats, including SVGZ, and can be used to convert JPEG to SVGZ.

+By following these two simple steps, you can easily convert a PS file to SVGZ image in Java.
+Aspose.PDF for Java and Aspose.Imaging for Java are both part of the Aspose.Total for Java package, which makes it easy to access the APIs and get started with the conversion process.
+With the help of these APIs, you can quickly and easily convert PS files to SVGZ images in Java.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}